Dean K. Knudson, MD, psychiatrist

 Name: Dean K. Knudson, MD

-City/State: Office is in New Brighton, Minnesota.
+City/State: Office is in St. Paul MN.

 Connection to Ray's case: Ray's main psychiatrist who Ray says oversees and approves the ongoing forced electroshock.
 Please note the psychiatrist who oversees the actual procedure in Mercy Hospital has, according to Ray, been Bernard M. Coelho, MD.
 So Dr. Knudson approves and sets the schedule, and Dr. Coelho pushes the button.